logan-bobo/terraform-state-migration-issue/README.md

     },
 ```

 Now we have moved the resources to their new module and they have lost their dependenices.
-If the resource is set to be destroyed terraform the destory will not execute cleanley as shown in the output below.
-This is because the security group is removed before the security group role.
+If the resource is set to be destroyed terraform apply will not execute cleanley as shown in the output below.
+This is because the security group is removed before the security group rule.

 ```
 module.test[0].aws_security_group_rule.gress_to_all: Destroying... [id=sgrule-]